anishmariathasan/oedasock/README.md

 ## Acknowledgments

-- Thank you to all the contributors and open-source libraries used in this project.
+- Thank you to all the contributors and open-source libraries used in this project, especially NordicSemiconductor for their Kotlin-BLE library.
 - Special thanks to the BLE library that allows seamless communication with the **Seeed XIAO ESP32-C6 microcontroller**.

 ## Primary Contributor